 Student Training and Community Engagement

 In the summer of 2017, undergraduate Study of Religion student Damien Boltauzer worked with the KCC in Yuksam on digitizing their archival materials.
-Over the summer of 2018, Damien Boltauzer investigated a 29km pilgrimage route (gnas skor) around the peak of Drilburi in the Lahaul region of northern Himachal Pradesh (near the border with Ladakh), near Keylong and the ancient monastery of Gandhola/Guru Ghantal.
+Over the summer of 2018, Damien investigated a 29km pilgrimage route (gnas skor) around the peak of Drilburi in the Lahaul region of northern Himachal Pradesh (near the border with Ladakh), near Keylong and the ancient monastery of Gandhola/Guru Ghantal.
 This pilgrimage occurs on the full moon of June.
-Damien is now studying and working in Nepal for the academic year.
+Damien went on to study in Nepal for a semester.

 In 2017-18, students in Matt Price’s undergraduate course at University of Toronto, Hacking History, continued to work with the KCC leadership and staff and their archival materials.
-Damien Boltauzer continued to catalog the growing database of images, recordings, and archival documents.
+Damien cataloged a growing database of images, recordings, and archival documents.
 In May 2018, Garrett, Price, and six undergraduate students from University of Toronto traveled to West Sikkim to meet with KCC leadership and to lead a web development skills workshop for KCC staff and local community members.

-The partnership between U of T and the KCC has led in 2018 of a project called Code at the Edge, which is developing a web development curriculum appropriate to the mountain region.
+The partnership between U of T and the KCC led in 2018 to a project called Code at the Edge, which developed a web development curriculum appropriate to the mountain region.
 This was piloted at the Kasturba Gandhi Balika Vidyalay School for Girls in Labang, West Sikkim, in a two-week workshop on coding and sustainability in February 2019.
+An article documenting this aspect of the project, and providing access to the curriculum materials created, is now under review with a journal.

 Nepali Language Workshop at University of Toronto with Laxmi Nath Shrestha from Kathmandu.
 Laxmi Nath Shrestha is a widely acclaimed Nepali language teacher who has served as a teacher of several generations of Nepal Studies scholars.
 Over the last 15 years he has been conducting courses at universities in Heidelberg, Lisbon, Marburg, and Vienna.